Frank95zz/Frank95zz.github.io/_pages/about.md

 I am currently a senior undergraduate student at Xi'an Jiaotong University, majoring in Automation (Academic Elite Program).
 During my undergraduate studies, I received multiple honors and awards, including the National Scholarship for twice, 2024 MCM Finalist, and several national- and provincial- awards.

+---
+permalink: /
+title: "Curriculum Vitae"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---